Fars29/Potential-Fields-Robot-Simulator/README.md

 	![image](https://github.com/user-attachments/assets/6bd74cd3-5593-4bff-bf93-ac6df4f47dfa)

 	The walls are line shaped objects that repel the robot by generating a repulsive vector that is directly proportional to the distance from the robot.<br>
-	You can edit the weight (strength) of the repulsive vector with the **Repulsive Force** parameter under the Robot Prameters section.<br>
+	You can edit the weight (strength) of the repulsive vector with the **Repulsive Force** parameter under the Robot Parameters section.<br>
   **Be careful to adjust the **sensor range** parameter located under the Robot Parameters section accordingly to the available space the robot has to pass.**<br>

 - ### Homebase